Epicodus-Curriculum/pre-work-full-stack/0j_independent_projects_and_code_reviews.md

 ## [Submission](#submission)
 <hr />

-**For full-time students,** Independent Projects must be submitted by the end of class on Friday at 5 pm.
+**For full-time students, and part-time day-time students,** Independent Projects must be submitted by the end of class on Friday at 5 pm.

-**For part-time students,** Independent Projects must be submitted on Sunday by the start of class at 9 am.
+**For part-time evening students,** Independent Projects must be submitted on Sunday by the start of class at 9 am.

 Before submitting, do a final check for each objective.
 Spend a few minutes checking indentation, removing commented-out code, creating a detailed README, etc. Your project should feel polished and complete.